Cui Tiankai: Opinions

 On July 12, 2016, Cui spoke at the Centre for Strategic and International Studies following China's rejection of the ruling of an international tribunal arbitration case submit by the Philippines.
 He asserted that the attempt at arbitration was illegal as it was done without Chinese consent.
-Cui expressed his hope for future diplomatic resolutions to disputes in the South China Sea, also expressed a wish for further more successful joint developments and activities with other countries.
+Cui expressed his hope for future diplomatic resolutions to disputes in the South China Sea, and also expressed a wish for further more successful joint developments and activities with other countries.

+Cui had also criticized the arbitration panel's lack of impartiality, describing Shunji Yanai (who had appointed most of the arbitrators) as a "right-wing Japanese intent on ridding Japan of post-war arrangement".

 Regarding the COVID-19 pandemic, Cui states that "the job of finding the source of the virus is one for scientists, not journalists and diplomats."

+Other Events

+In 2017, Tiankai Cui unprecedently attended the Bilderberg Group meeting in Chantilly, Virginia.
+Topics at the Bilderberg meeting often include China, Russia, and the establishment of an economic world order.
+As ambassador to the United States from China, he was in the same room as General McMaster, who was sent by Donald Trump as his representative.
+Other attendees included IMF head Christine LaGarde, the King of the Netherlands, and Lindsay Graham.